FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 Depending on your requirements and the underlying Kubernetes cluster you might choose a different deletion mode than the default.

-## Limit Unavailable Pods
+## Limit Zones (fault domains) with Unavailable Pods

-The operator allows to limit the number of unavailable pods during deletions.
-This is configurable through `maxUnavailablePods` in the cluster spec.
+The operator allows to limit the number of zones with unavailable pods during deletions.
+This is configurable through `maxZonesWithUnavailablePods` in the cluster spec.
 Which is disabled by default.
-When enabled the operator will wait before deleting pods if the number of unavailable pods is higher than the configured value.
-This is useful to avoid deleting too many pods at once when recreating pods is not fast enough.
+When enabled the operator will wait before deleting pods if the number of zones with unavailable pods is higher than the configured value and the pods to update do not belong to any of the zones with unavailable pods.
+This is useful to avoid deleting too many pods from different zones at once when recreating pods is not fast enough.
-If deletion mode is set to `All` the operator may delete more pods than the maximum number of unavailable pods.

 ## Next